-A mental condition which is a result of experiencing or witnessing a frightening even is known as post-traumatic stress disorder (PTSD).
+A mental condition which is a result of experiencing or witnessing a frightening event is known as post-traumatic stress disorder (PTSD).

-Many people experience shocking event in their lives which leave an impact on their mental stability.
-They take time to come in term with situations after the incident.
+Many people experience some shocking events in their lives which leave an impact on their mental stability.
+They take time to come to terms with situations after the incident.
 But, if the symptoms get worse with time and a person has frequent flashbacks of the event or has nightmares it is a sign that the person is suffering from PTSD.

 The symptoms of PTSD usually start after three months of experiencing the traumatic event.
-However, there can be cases in which no symptom is seen for many years after the event.
-These symptoms create problems in social life of a person.
+However, there can be cases in which no symptoms can be seen for many years after the event.
+These symptoms create problems in the social life of a person.